 10 essential rules how to maximise your bonus winnings

-Whether you are a complete beginner or a seasoned online casino player, if you follow these 10 important rules you are certain to get the biggest chance of maximising your bonus winnings.
+Whether you are a complete beginner or a seasoned online casino player, if you follow these 10 essential rules, you are guaranteed to get the biggest chance of maximising your bonus winnings.
 Furthermore, after reading this article, you will know the difference between a good casino bonus and a bad one.

 It is crucial to check the bonus percentage and the maximum amount of bonus.
 Most casinos give away a 100% bonus on the first deposit.
 But some casinos go up to 150% or even 200%.
 The maximum amount also varies a lot, from £50 or £150 to even an unlimited bonus amount at some casinos.

-If you take both these factors into account, you can now decide what the optimal first deposit amount is.
+If you take both these factors into account, you can now decide the optimal first deposit amount.

 If the bonus percentage is 200% and the maximum bonus is £150, deposit no more than £75.
 You will then get £75 + £150 = £225 with your first deposit.

 Be advised that, just like a first impression, you can only make one first deposit.
 Make sure you do it right.

 Rule 2: review the terms and conditions regarding wagering of bonus money